Southeast Asian Core Collections

 Finally, the collection of rubbings concerns Cambodia (over one thousand), Campa and Indonesia (several hundreds) as well as the State of Rhakine and Myanmar (several dozens).

-Please check the EFEO's Facebook page and Twitter account regularly for any updates to the terms and conditions of the public reception modalities.
+Please check the EFEO's Facebook page and Twitter account regularly for any updates to the conditions of public access.